Skip to content

 In 2015, we visited the location of Finland’s most famous unsolved murder, and we’re here to share the story with you.

-If you know your fair share of heavy metal bands, you know what we’re talking about.
-Children of Bodom, one of the biggest heavy metal bands from Finland, is named after this place.
-The band comes from Espoo and, the legend says that they’re looking for cool names on the phone book, and they stumbled upon Lake Bodom.
-But they didn’t choose the name since Lake Bodom is a beautiful place a few kilometres away from Helsinki.
+The band comes from Espoo.
+The legend says they were looking for cool names in the phone book and stumbled upon Lake Bodom.
+But they didn’t choose the name since Lake Bodom is a beautiful place a few kilometers away from Helsinki.
 It was something else.

-Some people say that it was death itself that came for the kids that died on that night in June 1960.
-To this day, nobody knows for sure what happened, and we believe nobody will know.
-But, this is the story from the Lake Bodom Murders.
+Some people say that it was death itself that came for the kids who died on that night in June 1960.
+To this day, nobody knows what happened, and we believe nobody will know.

 Is Lake Bodom based on a true story?

 Nothing was found on the murder site.
-No weapons or anything and some of the victim’s belongings were missing but nothing was ever found.
-Finland was in shock but, despite an intense search by the police, the case remains unsolved to this day.
-Nobody knows for sure what happened and the memory of the murders never faded away.
+No weapons or anything, and some of the victim’s belongings were missing, but nothing was ever found.
+Finland was in shock, but despite an intense search by the police, the case remains unsolved to this day.
+Nobody knows for sure what happened, and the memory of the murders never faded away.

 More than 40 years after the Lake Bodom Murders happened, the story took another turn.
 At the time, Nils Wilhelm Gustafsson, the only survivor, was arrested for murdering his friends.
 According to the Finnish police, new evidence was acquired through new investigative methods unavailable in the sixties.